Department of Legal Languages

 DLJ Legal Language Days

-The DLJ Legal Language Days are part of the European Day of Languages organized by the Council of Europe.
-They provide linguistic immersion in the various languages that students can hear and practice during these days, but also in the law of several countries.
-This helps them realize how important it is to know languages in general, and legal languages in particular, as a key tool for getting a job and, above all, as a way to learn about different European legal and linguistic cultures.
+The DLJ Legal Languages Days are part of the European Day of Languages organized by the Council of Europe.
+They offer students the opportunity to immerse themselves not only in the various languages they can hear and practice during these days, but also in the legal systems of several countries.
+In this way, they can gain an appreciation of the importance of language proficiency in general—and legal language in particular—as a key tool for professional integration and, above all, as a vehicle for diverse European legal and linguistic cultures.